-After spending time between sun, wind and sea, this deep red and vibrant flower will work wonders to keep your hair in a blooming condition.
-Switch your usual conditioner for a deeply caring and earth friendly formula.
+After spending time between sun, wind, and sea, it’s time to battle the post-holiday hair challenges.
+This deep red and vibrant flower will work wonders to keep your hair in a blooming condition.
 Hello clean beauty, hello au naturel.

-Hibiscus has an exceptional reputation in hair- and skin care because of its natural source of Alpha-Hydroxy Acid (AHA) and Amino Acids.
-The AHAs naturally protects the skin from free radicals and promotes cell renewal.
+Hibiscus has an exceptional reputation in hair- and skincare because of its natural source of Alpha-Hydroxy Acid (AHA) and Amino Acids.
+The AHAs naturally protect the skin from free radicals and promotes cell renewal.
 Benefits of Hibiscus for hair and skin:

 Makes the hair more manageable